bcd8697/Face-Age-Service/README.md

 ## Description

 An example of the implementation of a face detector with age detection.
-The model for deployment is assembled into a dockerized service on FastAPI with Swagger, which accepts POST requests in the form of hyperlinks and returns JSON with the results of the model.
+The model for deployment is assembled into a dockerized service on FastAPI with Swagger, which accepts POST requests in the form of hyperlinks and returns JSON with the results of the model. <a href="https://susanqq.github.io/UTKFace/" target="_blank"> UTKFace dataset </a> was used for training.

 ## Dependencies